LuisRodrigoArce-Valdes/Ischnura_Reinforcement/README.md

 - bin: Contains all R scripts used to analyse the data.
 Scripts must be ran in the way they are numbered.
 - data: Contains UTF-8 csv files from the Barriers_Calculation.xlsx excel file to be imported into R.
 - figures: Contains powerpoint files with plots for final editions to be included in the publication.
-- results: Contains text files with GLMs statistics tests results and DHARMA plots to check model fitting.
+- results: Contains text files with GLM modelling, statistics tests results and DHARMA plots to check model fitting.

 02_Cumulatives directory contains all files related the plotting of relative barriers and cumulative isolation: